My Thyroid Relief

 Some can, and that’s why many doctors advise against taking thyroid supplements because they don’t want to risk inhibiting thyroid hormone absorption.

-In summary, a supplement should not be used recklessly.
-It should be taken with a specific goal in mind and when dietary measures are not enough.
+The solution is to ensure your thyroid supplements aren’t taken at the same time as your prescriptions.
+Don’t use supplements recklessly.
+It should be taken with a specific goal in mind and when dietary measures are not enough.</[p>

 What other Measures can we Employ to Optimize our Thyroid Health?